brunorijsman/dske-python/docs/developer-guide.md

 | data | bytes | The bytes in the block. |
 | used | bitarray | A bit for each byte in the block to indicate whether the byte is used (allocated). |

+Once data is used (allocated), it is copied to a `Fragment` object;
+the original data is zeroed out in the `Block`.
+In some rare circumstances (having to do with error handling) a `Fragment` object can be put back into a `Block` in which case the data is copied back.

 ### Class `Pool` ###

 The class `Pool` represents a pool of Pre-Shared Random Data (PSRD) from which the DSKE code make do allocations (see class `Allocation` below).
-Once data is allocated, it is zeroed out in the `Pool`.
 Each pool has an owner (local or remote); the concept of pool ownership is explained below.
 The pools implemented as a sequence of PSRD blocks (`Block` objects).